Cumaean Sibyl: Stories recounted in Virgil's Aeneid

 The Sibyl acts as a bridge between the worlds of the living and the dead (cf. concept of liminality).
 She shows Aeneas the way to Avernus and teaches him what he needs to know about the dangers of their journey.
+She also accompanies and guides him through the different areas of the underworld.
+They leave it together at the end of book 6.

 Stories recounted in Ovid's Metamorphoses

 Although she was a mortal, the Sibyl lived about a thousand years.
 She attained this longevity when Apollo offered to grant her a wish in exchange for her virginity; she took a handful of sand and asked to live for as many years as the grains of sand she held.
 Later, after she refused the god's love, he allowed her body to wither away because she failed to ask for eternal youth.
 Her body grew smaller with age and eventually was kept in a jar (ampulla).
 Eventually only her voice was left (Metamorphoses 14; compare the myth of Tithonus, the lover of Eos, who was also granted immortality but not eternal youth).